Chagrilled/P4-DandoriDesktop/readme.md

 - ✅ Need a way to arbitrarily add parameters to objects, so swapping to things like gates, where `Life` is needed, but not anywhere else, is possible for newly created objects.
 - ❌ Marigumo net
 - ❌ CIDList for hydrojelly
-- ❌ How do handleboard weights work
+- ✅ How do handleboard weights work
 - 🚧 Base camp AI - some of the genvar bytes are editable, but I haven't been able to create a new, locked base.
 - 🚧 Missing icons - excavation, ojama blocks, bookends, bank - for now some are mapped to a default icon
 - ❌ Refactor `regenerateAGLEntity` and `constructActor` as they're getting very similar now
 - ❌ Implement some tracking during byte reading/writing to let the UI indicate at least _a little bit_ what went wrong, like what property we were trying to read when throwing.
+- ❌ Splines
+- ❌ Geyser/vector aiming on the map
+- ❌ Accurate waterbox scale on the map when selecting
+- ✅ Randomiser: Drop chance per enemy/object
+- ❌ Work out Excavation holes as they seem linked to Mizunukis

 </details>